Planning and Analyzing a Group-Sequential Multi-Arm Multi-Stage Design with Binary Endpoint using rpact

 Diff. between Approx. and Input 0.000 0.000

-Now that (approximate) futility bounds on \(z\)-scale are known, the above specified design can be entirely initialized, kMax=3 indicates a study design of three stages.
+Now that (approximate) futility bounds on the \(z\)-scale are known, the design specified above can be entirely initialized:

 # GSD with futility bounds according to above calculations